ABOUT

 Clinical Evaluations (patient-centered)

-GTCPS occasionally conducts clinical evaluations for established patients or referred individuals.
-These evaluations are typically used by individuals interested in personal growth, job search/satisfaction, or intellectual curiosity; however, the results can also be used as future documentation of intellectual and/or cognitive functioning, personality structure, psychiatric symptoms, etc. Developmental (e.g. assessment for Pervasive Developmental Disorders, as well as gifted and/or special needs) and neuropsychological conditions assessments are not offered by GTCPS at the present time.
+Griffin Psychology occasionally conducts clinical evaluations for established patients or referred individuals.
+These evaluations are typically used by individuals interested in personal growth, job search/satisfaction, or intellectual curiosity; however, the results can also be used as future documentation of intellectual and/or cognitive functioning, personality structure, psychiatric symptoms, etc. Developmental (e.g. assessment for Pervasive Developmental Disorders, as well as gifted and/or special needs) and neuropsychological conditions assessments are not offered by Griffin Psychology at the present time.

 CONTACT